 Continued Consolidation Called For KOSPI

-(RTTNews) - The South Korea stock market gave up less than a single point on Wednesday, but that was enough to end the seven-day winning streak in which it had spiked more than 90 points or 3.6 percent.
-The KOSPI now rests just above the 2,565-point plateau and the losses may accelerate on Thursday.
+(RTTNews) - The South Korea stock market on Wednesday snapped the two-day winning streak in which it had advanced more than 30 points or 1.2 percent.
+The KOSPI now sits just above the 2,575-point plateau and it may take further damage on Thursday.

-The global forecast for the Asian markets is increasingly negative as the debt ceiling situation in the United States continues to drag on.
-The European and U.S. bourses were down and the Asian markets figure to follow suit.
+The global forecast for the Asian markets is cautious as the debt ceiling situation looks to enter the home stretch.
+The European and U.S. markets were down and the Asian bourses figure to open in similar fashion.

-The KOSPI finished barely lower on Wednesday following mixed performances from the financial shares, technology stocks and industrials.
+The KOSPI finished modestly lower on Wednesday following losses from the oil, chemical and technology stocks, while the financials and industrials were mixed.

-Among the actives, Shinhan Financial collected 0.43 percent, while KB Financial dipped 0.20 percent, Hana Financial fell 0.36 percent, Samsung Electronics perked 0.15 percent, Samsung SDI added 0.56 percent, LG Electronics sank 0.79 percent, SK Hynix dipped 0.20 percent, Naver plunged 4.25 percent, LG Chem was up 0.14 percent, Lotte Chemical dropped 0.85 percent, SK Innovation slumped 0.11 percent, POSCO tumbled 1.59 percent, KEPCO eased 0.32 percent, Hyundai Mobis gained 0.66 percent, Kia Motors gained 0.45 percent and Hyundai Motor, SK Telecom and S-Oil were unchanged.
+Among the actives, Shinhan Financial shed 0.43 percent, while KB Financial sank 0.72 percent, Hana Financial collected 0.48 percent, Samsung Electronics retreated 1.24 percent, LG Electronics stumbled 1.68 percent, SK Hynix declined 1.54 percent, Naver skidded 0.99 percent, LG Chem slumped 1.28 percent, Lotte Chemical slid 0.42 percent, S-Oil tumbled 1.77 percent, SK Innovation surrendered 1.46 percent, POSCO dropped 0.83 percent, SK Telecom lost 0.60 percent, KEPCO surged 3.08 percent, Hyundai Mobis eased 0.22 percent, Hyundai Motor dipped 0.25 percent, Kia Motors added 0.35 percent and Samsung SDI was unchanged.

-The lead from Wall Street suggests continued consolidation as the major averages opened lower on Wednesday and remained in the red throughout the trading day.
+The lead from Wall Street is weak as the major averages opened solidly lower on Wednesday, making back some of the ground as the day progressed but still ending firmly in the red.

-While negotiations have continued this week, traders remain worried about reports suggesting a lack of progress towards a deal.

-Traders were also digesting the minutes of the Federal Reserve's May monetary policy meeting, which indicated uncertainty about the outlook for interest rates.
+The weakness on Wall Street came as traders kept a close eye on developments regarding the bill to raise the U.S. debt ceiling and avoid potentially disastrous default.
+The debt bill, which advanced out of the House Rules Committee on Tuesday, is set to be voted on in the House any time now.

+In economic news, the Labor Department said that job openings rose to 10.1 million in April from a revised 9.7 million in March.
+Economists had expected job openings to fall to 9.4 million.

-Crude oil prices moved higher Wednesday, rising for the third consecutive session on concerns over tightening supply after data showed a larger than expected drop in U.S. crude inventories last week.
-West Texas Intermediate Crude oil futures for July jumped $1.43 or 2 percent at $74.34 a barrel.
+Crude oil prices fell sharply on Wednesday as worries about fuel demand resurfaced, while a stronger dollar also weighed on oil prices.
+West Texas Intermediate Crude oil futures for July slumped $1.37 or 2 percent at $68.09 a barrel.

-Closer to home, the Bank of Korea will wrap up its monetary policy meeting this morning and then announce its decision on interest rates.
-The BoK is widely expected to keep its benchmark lending rate unchanged at 3.50 percent.

 Werbung